 Humanitarian disasters will continue to occur around the world, and there is a continuous need for skilled humanitarian workers.
 Change makers like you are required to deliver specialist humanitarian aid relief to people dealing with disasters.That’s the focus of our new Graduate Diploma in Humanitarian and Development Studies.

-Offered from 2018, this course encompass both the aid and health sectors with a focus on rehabilitation and development.
+Offered from 2018, this program encompass both the aid and health sectors with a focus on rehabilitation and development.
 Through a mix of practical and theoretical learning you’ll gain an understanding of the complexity of development and see how humanitarian assistance works hand-in-hand with international development aid efforts.
-Mixing online and on campus learning, the Humanitarian and Development courses are available at a Master, Graduate Diploma and Graduate Certificate level.
+Mixing online and on campus learning, the Humanitarian and Development programs are available at a Master, Graduate Diploma and Graduate Certificate level.

 Learn from the best

 Western is a Top 100 University in the world for Sociology (QS World University Ranking).

 Delivery: On campus

 As a humanitarian and development studies graduate, you can look forward to career opportunities in:

 - Project Managing

 - Disaster Relief Work